 - The research did not support a need to check for blood when using the correct size needle because the needle did not insert deep enough to reach a blood vessel.

 - The only exception to the new guideline occurred if the medication administered was highly toxic and likely to cause harm if it accidentally accessed a blood vessel.

 Midazolam is a medication used to stop seizures and only if ordered by your doctor.
-If you have an order to use this medication, remember to contact the physician if the need arises to use it.
+If you have the order to use this medication, contact the physician.

 Steps to Use Midazolam